 Who can register?

-Any business owner who satisfies two following conditions will be eligible to register a representative office in Hong Kong:
+Any business owner who meets the following two conditions will be eligible to register a representative office in Hong Kong:

-- Own a non-Hong Kong incorporated company; and
+- Owns a non-Hong Kong incorporated company; and

-- Have a place of business in Hong Kong
+- Has a place of business in Hong Kong

 What documents are required?